ioda-net/geo-infra/docs/manuel.md

 ## update
 manuel update

-Update the dependencies of the project (node modules, ngeo, translations).
+Update the dependencies of the project (node modules, ngeo).
 This must be launched after each merge from upstream and on first clone.